 What’s more, there seems to be a universal limit for how much deep practice [practice with focus and seeking improvements] human beings can do in a day.
 Ericsson’s research shows that most world-class experts – including pianists, chess players, novelists, and athletes – practice between three and five hours a day, no matter what skill they pursue.

-Deep practice (also called deliberate practice) is the way best in their fields practice and is a topic for another post.
 I don’t expect you to practice the way experts do, but you would still be following one of its main tenets – regular improvement – in your own little way to raise your fluency level.
 And the effort to make these improvements drains you much faster than when you do a repetitive task.
 (What does your experience say?
 When do you mentally tire fast – when on something new or when on a repetitive task?)
 And don’t forget, these world-class experts are one of the most motivated, on-fire persons.
 For lesser mortals even 3-5 hours of deep practice in a day will be tough.

 In short, the essence of point # B is that if you’re trying to improve, you would find it extremely challenging to pull off 8-10 hours at decent efficiency because improvements, unlike repetitive work, are inherently discomforting.

 If you can’t practice for 8-10 hours a day during those 30 days, then a major assumption of 30-day fluency claim falls off the cliff.
 I repeat, we’re not talking of repetitive practice alone here, which you can comfortably grind for even 10+ hours.

 2. Building new neural pathways in our brain – the way we learn a new skill – takes time

 2A.
 When we learn a new skill, our neurons rearrange to build neural pathways

 When we perform an activity for the first time (example: speaking, walking, programming, playing a game, and the like), some of these neurons realign to form a new set of neural pathways that govern this new activity.